nickovs/lambDoH/README.md

 ### Limitations and issues

 At the moment the code can only use UDP DNS servers for the lookup.
-While this is what the vast majority of the world uses the vast majority of the time it does mean that it's limited to 512 bytes for requests and replies and this can occasionally cause problems with lookups that might yield large replies (mostly a problem with DNS-SEC).
+While this is what the vast majority of the world uses the vast majority of the time, it does mean that it's limited to 512 bytes for requests and replies.
+This can occasionally cause problems with lookups that might yield large replies (mostly a problem with DNS-SEC).

 If the logging level is turned up to `DEBUG` level then the AWS Lambda log files will include details of the queries that are performed.
 This might be a privacy issue, depending on who has access to the log files.